898 898 8787

 share

-There are several factors that contribute to the development of grade 1 fatty liver:
+Several factors contribute to the development of grade 1 fatty liver:

-• Insulin resistance happens when the body's cells become less sensitive to insulin, the hormone that controls blood sugar levels.
-Excess sugar in the bloodstream can then be stored as fat in the liver.
+• Insulin resistance: This happens when the cells of your body become less sensitive to the insulin hormone that controls the blood sugar levels of your body.
+Excess sugar in the bloodstream can then be stored as fat in the liver, which results in insulin resistance.

 Fatty Liver Vs. Normal Liver